grab/engineering-blog/_posts/2017-02-16-how-grab-hires-engineers-in-singapore.md

 For senior candidates, Rachel will "often ask them their views on their hiring philosophy - how they would hire a good engineer, as well as how they would build a strong, cohesive and high-performing team."

-"It is critical that we understand a senior candidate's management style," she emphasizes.
+"It is critical that we understand a senior candidate's management style," she emphasises.

 For junior candidates, she would ask questions that help give a sense of their sense of responsibility and interest in being a team owner and manager, as well as their commitment to building a long and successful career with Grab.